-Complete curriculum guidance and scenarios for instruction in amplification (including hearing aids, cochlear implants, and FM systems), hearing loss basics including audiograms and ear anatomy, liste
+Complete curriculum guidance, fillable sheets, activities, and scenarios for instruction in amplification (including hearing aids, cochlear implants, and FM systems), listening environments, and socia

 Are you used to logging in to Takeout as a Teacher Tools member?
 You need to use your password and the email address associated with your Teacher Tools account instead of your Teacher Tools username to login to Takeout and access your previously purchased files.